Welfare

 • All attendees should bring their own sanitiser hand gel with them to each session and water bottle, preferably marked with their name.

-• All attendees should maintain social distancing and refrain from physical contact with each other; avoiding touching other attendees and surfaces.
+• All attendees should refrain from physical contact with each other; avoiding touching other attendees and surfaces as much as possible.

 • All attendees MUST NOT share equipment or clothing with each other.